jnordberg/pouchdb/docs/api.md

 * `options.doc_ids`: Only replicate docs with these ids.
 * `options.complete`: Function called when all changes have been processed.
 * `options.onChange`: Function called on each change processed.
-* `options.continuous`: If `true`, starts subscribing to future changes in the `source` database and continue replicating them.
+* `options.live`: If `true`, starts subscribing to future changes in the `source` database and continue replicating them.
 * `options.since`: Replicate changes after the given sequence number.
 * `options.server`: Initialize the replication on the server.
 The response is the CouchDB `POST _replicate` response and is different from the PouchDB replication response.
 Also, `options.onChange` is not supported on server replications.
 * `options.create_target`: Create target database if it does not exist.
 Only for server replications.